-On September 29, 2021, in connection with the IPO, we entered into a Registration Rights Agreement (the "Registration Rights Agreement") with our pre-IPO stockholders, including investment funds affiliated with Advent International, L.P. (the "Advent Funds") and certain of our directors and officers.
+On September 29, 2021, in connection with the IPO, we entered into a Registration Rights Agreement (the "Registration Rights Agreement") with our pre-IPO stockholders, including the Advent Funds and certain of our directors and officers.
 The Registration Rights Agreement provides the stockholders party thereto certain registration rights as described below.